Switchback (film): Production

-The film was originally titled Going West in America.
+The film was developed under various working titles including Going West and Zig Zag before ultimately settling on Switchback.
 Its visual effects were designed by veteran studio VIFX/Video Image.
 The Denver & Rio Grande Railroad Snowplow AX-044, featured near the end of the film, is listed on the Colorado State Register of Historic Properties and is on permanent display at the Pioneer Village Museum in Hot Sulphur Springs, Colorado.